top of page

 Did you know: favours aren’t just for weddings!
 Why not give your guests a small keepsake from your baby’s naming ceremony?

 If your family loves visiting the seaside, why not collect some pebbles or seashells to give to your loved ones?
-You can also paint your pebbles with a colourful pattern or with your guests' names for an extra-personal touch, which can be a fun activity for siblings and younger guests in the lead-up to the ceremony.
+You can also paint your pebbles with a colourful pattern or with your guests' names for an extra-personal touch, which can be a fun activity for siblings and younger guests in the lead-up to the naming ceremony.

 You could also give your guests some seeds to plant in their garden or window box and admire in the years to come.
 This could work especially well if your child’s name is inspired by nature, like Willow, Daisy or Poppy.